Nandish1710/PSK/README.md

 Write a simple Python program for the modulation and demodulation of PSK and QPSK.
 # Tools required
 Google colab
+# Theroy
+Phase Shift Keying (PSK):
+Phase Shift Keying is a digital modulation technique in which the phase of a carrier signal is varied according to the digital data (0s and 1s) to be transmitted0

+Quadrature Phase Shift Keying (QPSK)
+QPSK is a type of PSK where two bits per symbol are transmitted by using four different phases of the carrier.

 # Program
 # PSK
 ```
 import numpy as np
 import matplotlib.pyplot as plt
 from scipy.signal import butter, lfilter